 Fiscal Stimulus vs. Austerity

-Often, this results in a decrease in economic growth as consumers and businesses spend more money on taxes and rely less on government projects or jobs as a revenue source.
-These measures are often enacted by third party creditors looking to ensure repayment of debt.
+Austerity is the opposite process.
+It occurs when a government cuts back on spending and increases taxes to reduce debt and improve its financial footing.
+Often, austerity results in a decrease in economic growth as people and businesses spend more money on taxes and rely less on government projects or jobs as a money source.
+These measures are often done by third-party creditors looking to ensure that debts owed to them are paid.

 Conflicts in Policies

-For instance, Greece was forced to undergo fiscal austerity by its European creditors, which ended up dramatically slowing its growth rates.
-This ran contrary to—and ultimately canceled out—the European Central Bank’s low-interest rate policy that was attempting to stimulate growth in the Eurozone.
+Governments may take these actions to improve public finances or meet the demands of banks and creditors.
+For instance, Greece was forced into fiscal austerity by its European creditors, which ended up slowing its growth rates.
+This action ran contrary to—and canceled out—the European Central Bank’s low-interest-rate plan that was used to improve growth in the Eurozone.

 The Bottom Line